Top EU court ditches transatlantic data transfer deal | Law-Order

 Facebook welcomed the decision on SCCs.
 "These are used by Facebook and thousands of businesses in Europe and provide important safeguards to protect the data of EU citizens," Nagle said.

-Schrems said before the ruling that transactions by Europeans such as booking a hotel or hire a car in the United States or emailing someone there would not be affected.
-His concerns centered more on the way personal data is stored.
-Microsoft said Thursday's rulings did not affect its customer's ability to transfer data between the EU and the United States using the Microsoft cloud.
+Schrems said before the ruling that transactions by Europeans such as booking a hotel or hire car in the United States or emailing someone there would not be affected.
+His concerns centred more on the way personal data is stored.
+Microsoft said Thursday's rulings did not affect its customers ability to transfer data between the EU and the United States using the Microsoft cloud.

-"We want to be clear: if you are a commercial customer, you can continue to use Microsoft services in compliance with European law," Microsoft Chief Privacy Officer Julie Brill said.
-The case - C-311/18 Facebook Ireland and Schrems - went to the CJEU after Schrems challenged Facebook's use of the standard clauses, saying they lacked sufficient data protection safeguards.

 ALSO READ